-- What's causes the problems for your business?
+- What causes problems for your business?
 Review areas such as pricing, marketing, sales and after-sales service, design, packaging and systems.
-Look for 'quick wins' initially, and consider in more detail areas that require comprehensive improvements.
+Look for 'quick wins' initially, and scrutinise areas that require comprehensive improvements.

 - Do you need more regular financial management reviews?
 Are you managing your direct costs, overheads and assets?
-Are there different ways of doing things or new materials you could use that would lower your costs?
+Can you do things differently or use new materials to lower your costs?
 Consider ways in which you can negotiate the right deal with suppliers.

-Once you identify your challenging or most profitable areas, you will have to find the correct measurements to assess them.
+Once you identify your challenging or most profitable areas, you should find the correct measurements to assess them.

 Finding your specific performance measures

 To find the right measures for your key performance indicators (KPIs), focus on the areas and elements of your business performance that make you successful or profitable.

 For example, a manufacturer that produces and sells low-cost goods in high volumes might measure the production line speed.
 Another manufacturer that produces smaller quantities but uses high-cost components might focus on reducing production line errors instead.
 A service provider may consider customer service a priority and develop measures around that specific area.

 There are many ways of setting measures for your business.
 You might consider measuring: